 Your support of the Alumni Fund means supporting various student and alumni initiatives at the Huntsman Program.
 At the core of this fund is building strong alumni collaboration.
 Initiatives like the Alumni Portal and career treks, among others, are examples of programs supported by the generosity of alumni who seek to create strong bonds with the program and its current students.

 THE HUNTSMAN PROGRAM DIRECTORS FUND

-Your support of the Directors Fund means supporting all aspects of the Huntsman Program student experience.
-The fund provides financial aid to students enrolling in the Huntsman Program Global Seminar and for summer research, among other academic pursuits.
+Your support of the Directors Fund means supporting all aspects of the Huntsman Program student experience for use at the discretion of the program directors, including curricular initiatives, summer funding and other program enhancements.

 THE HUNTSMAN PROGRAM ENDOWED SCHOLARSHIP FOR INTERNATIONAL STUDENTS

 Established in 2016, the Huntsman Program International Scholarship Fund supports international students in the Huntsman Program in International Studies and Business who have demonstrated financial need.
 The Fund was pioneered by the proud members of the Huntsman Classes of 2006 and 2011, along with the committed support of other alumni and friends of the Huntsman Program.
 This Fund is a way to demonstrate the gratitude felt for the incredible experiences shared as members of the Huntsman Program community and to support Penn’s top priority of increasing affordability for international students.